 In Jerusalem, there are a plethora of museums ranging from history to science and art, and each offers a unique experience.
 From the Israel Museum to Bloomfield Science Museum, museums in Jerusalem are expertly designed and offer immersive experiences.
-Visitors looking to escape the rain outside can enjoy the indoor warmth and dryness exploring the many museums that Jerusalem has to offer.
+Visitors looking to escape poorer weather can enjoy the many Museums that Jerusalem has to offer.
 The Biblical Museum of Natural History is particularly fun for families.

-Warm up with hot chocolate, Sachlav or hot soup
+heat things up with hot chocolate, Sachlav or soup

 The Time Elevator (Voyage Terminal)

-A unique experience that is fun for the whole family, the Time Elevator takes visitors on a journey through history in an interactive way.
-The entire experience is lead by Chaim Topol (famed from “Fiddler on the Roof”) who travels from the City of David until the six-day war in 1967.
+A unique experience that is fun for the whole family is the Time Elevator, which takes visitors on a journey through history in an interactive way.
+The entire experience is presented digitally by Chaim Topol (from “Fiddler on the Roof” fame) who travels from the City of David until the six-day war in 1967.
 The elevator is a fun attraction that brings history to life in a new and exciting way of finding the hidden gems of Jerusalem in a motion-based viewing experience.
 For those who want to explore Jerusalem without getting wet, a visit to the Time Elevator will not disappoint.

-Get out of Jerusalem and go to the Dead Sea
+leave Jerusalem and head for the Dead Sea

 While it may be raining in Jerusalem, it is possible that other parts of the country are sunny and dry.
 A visit to the Dead Sea is healing, relaxing and tends to be much warmer.
 A great way to escape the rain in Jerusalem is to explore other parts of the country.
-Check out the Dead Sea tours that depart daily from Jerusalem.
+Check out our Dead Sea tours departing daily from Jerusalem.